akio-tomiya/ScientificNotation.jl/README.md

 This is a package to make values and error in the scientific notation.

-**This package is a developping package,
+**This package is a developping package, and if you want to use this, please becareful.
-Please use use it carefully.
 There some known bugs.**

 # Install and usage